AidanSpeakss/AidanSpeakss/README.md

 ### Hi there 👋

 I'm Aidan Raney, a cyber security student, an experienced frontend web developer, and a novice software developer.
+I'm Aidan, a 20-year-old cyber security student at the University of Wisconsin-Stout.
+I have experience as a proffesional web developer, and I'm working everyday to become a better overall developer.
+If you'd like to contact me or read more about my qualifications/work, please go to my website at: https://devaidan.com/.

 ### Projects:
 - [dvd-logo-game](https://github.com/AidanSpeakss/dvd-logo-game) - Browser game based on the DVD Screensaver meme!
 [WIP]